-Load Data: As defined in BPM 101 Advance Assessment.
+Historical Load Data: As defined in BPM 101 Advance Assessment.

-LOLE Study: A probabilistic simulation of variations in load and uncertainties in generation to determine the amount of capacity needed to meet the single event-day of loss of load in ten years reliability metric for each Month of the Binding Seasons.
+LOLE Study: A probabilistic simulation of variations in load and variations in generation to determine the amount of capacity needed for each Month of a Binding Season to meet the no more than a single event-day of loss of load in ten years reliability metric across a Binding Season..